jumanjiman/reproducer-shfmt/README.md

 # Reproducer

-This is a reproducer for `shfmt` panic.
+This is a reproducer for `shfmt` issue https://github.com/mvdan/sh/issues/530.

 ## Observed platforms